scordio/junit-converters/docs/converters/bytes.md

 # `@Bytes`

-`@Bytes` converts `String` or number instances to `byte[]` instances.
+`@Bytes` is an annotation that converts `String` or number instances to `byte[]` instances.

 ## With Strings

-When converting strings, the input instance is encoded into a sequence of bytes.
+When converting strings, the input instance is encoded to a sequence of bytes.

-The annotation's `charset` attribute configures the charset to use for conversion.
+The `charset` attribute configures the charset to use for conversion.
 If not specified, the JVM default charset is used.

 The following source types and target declarations are supported.